pbelathur/setup-jde-using-chocolatey/README.md

 These scripts are recommended to be under version control and used to setup consistent developer environments.

 ## Steps
+1. Install Chocolatey
-1. Open a Command window using the _Run As Administrator_ option and execute [setup-chocolatey.cmd](https://github.com/pbelathur/setup-jde-using-chocolatey/blob/master/setup-chocolatey.cmd).
+   Open a Command window using the _Run As Administrator_ option and execute [setup-chocolatey.cmd](https://github.com/pbelathur/setup-jde-using-chocolatey/blob/master/setup-chocolatey.cmd).

 2. Verify the installation is successful by typing `choco` in a Windows Command window.
    ![setup script start](verify-chocolatey.PNG)